mckaywrigley/buildware-ai/README.md

 See the latest demo [here](https://twitter.com/mckaywrigley).

+## Learn

+For in-depth guides on Buildware, join the [Takeoff Beta](https://jointakeoff.com) today to come learn how to build with AI.

+## Sponsor

+If you find Buildware useful, please consider [sponsoring](https://github.com/sponsors/mckaywrigley) us to support our open-source work :)

 ## Updates

 We'll keep you updated here.

-## Sponsor

-If you find Buildware useful, please consider [sponsoring](https://github.com/sponsors/mckaywrigley) to support our open-source work :)

-## Learn

-For in-depth guides on Buildware, please visit [our website](https://mckaywrigley.com).
+Coming soon:

+- Pro setup guide
+- Local codebase mode

 ## Basic Setup